imgag/T2T_ONT/doc/01_datasets.md

-# Published datasets used in this study
+# Datasets used in this study

+## Trio datasets

+Father: GE-MED-T2T07
+Mother: GE-MED-T2T08
+Child: 2410869

+## Published sequencing data

 In the first part of the analysis we setup the pipeline and did some initial testing using the published sequencing data.
 Although we want to strictly generate de novo assemblies without help of a reference genome we are using reference genomes to assess the quality of the assembles genomes.

-## Published sequencing data

 From Koren et al 2024:
 - UL:  https://s3-us-west-2.amazonaws.com/humanpangenomics/index.html?prefix=NHGRI_UCSC_panel/HG002/nanopore/ultra-long/